Establishing a Foothold in New Zealand - AIP and Offshore Investors

 oversight during the establishment phase

-In practice, this may also involve ensuring properties are prepared and operational, coordinating contractors and services, or managing the transition from acquisition to active use.
+In practice, this may involve ensuring properties are prepared and operational, coordinating contractors and services, or managing the transition from acquisition to active use.

 We work alongside clients and their advisors navigating the Active Investor Plus visa, providing in-country execution and coordination throughout the process.